← Back to all articles

 UTIs in 2026: What the Latest Research Means for You

-Urinary tract infections remain one of the most common bacterial infections worldwide, accounting for roughly 8 million clinic visits annually in the United States alone.
+Urinary tract infections remain one of the most common bacterial infections worldwide, accounting for roughly 8 million clinic visits annually in the United States alone, per the CDC.
 But the way we understand and treat them is evolving fast.
 Here's what the latest research says — and what it means for your care.

 Antibiotic Resistance Is Reshaping Treatment

 One of the biggest shifts in UTI treatment is the growing awareness of antibiotic resistance.
 A 2024 study published in The Lancet Infectious Diseases found that resistance to trimethoprim-sulfamethoxazole (Bactrim) now exceeds 25% in many U.S. regions.
-This has led the American Urological Association to update its guidelines, emphasizing nitrofurantoin (Macrobid) as the preferred first-line treatment for uncomplicated UTIs.
+This has led the American Urological Association to update its guidelines, emphasizing nitrofurantoin (Macrobid) as the preferred first-line treatment for uncomplicated UTIs, consistent with AAFP's long-standing recommendation.

 "The era of empiric Bactrim for every UTI is over.
 Clinicians must consider local resistance patterns when selecting therapy."— Journal of Antimicrobial Chemotherapy, 2024